What is Credit Sales?

 Companies accept payment from customers on credit under the impression that the payment will soon be completed, which is the reason that accounts receivable is categorized in the current asset section (i.e. with high liquidity).

-The average collection period measures the amount of time necessary for a company to obtain cash payments from customers.
+The average collection period measures the time necessary for a company to obtain cash payments from customers.

 While the benchmark for the average collection period will differ by industry, the most often cited figure for cash retrieval is around 30 to 90 days.